Skip to main content

 The outcome

-The case moved from a loose upper bridge, two-decade-old crowns, and the aftermath of advanced periodontal disease to a stable, coordinated rebuild that the patient was able to complete comfortably under sedation.
-The upper arch is now supported by an implant-retained bridge instead of a failing prosthesis.
-The lower arch is restored with implants and crowns that work with the new upper.
-The bite, the periodontal status, the surgical sequencing, and the final esthetics were treated as one case rather than a series of repairs.
+The case moved from a loose upper bridge supported by severely compromised tooth abutments, aging crowns, periodontal breakdown, loss of predictability, and treatment anxiety to a coordinated implant-supported reconstruction completed in stages under IV sedation.
+The upper arch was transitioned from failing tooth-supported bridgework to an implant-supported bridge without requiring the patient to function with a removable denture-type prosthesis during treatment.
+The lower arch was restored with implants and crowns that coordinated with the new upper reconstruction.
+The bite, periodontal foundation, bone grafting, implant sequence, temporary prosthesis, final restorations, and final esthetics were treated as one case rather than as a series of unrelated repairs.

 Result Highlights